Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 You can print and fill out the Cardiac Imaging Questionnaire on our Pre-Registration Questionnaire page before arriving to speed up the registration process.

-No solid food for 4 hours before exam.
+No solid food for three hours before exam.
 You can drink clear liquids, unless you are on restricted fluids.

 Continue taking all of your current medications.
 Do not take Viagra®, Cialis® or Levitra® for 48 hours before exam.